 It is performed because the person doesn’t show any symptoms related to lead poisoning.

-Blue-line on gums (Mercury): In the case of mercury poisoning, the blue line is very rarely seen but person loosening of teeth are seen.
+- Blue-line on gums (Mercury): In the case of mercury poisoning, the blue line on gums is very rarely seen but the loosening is common.

-Copper Poisoning: Apart from the blue line, a more greenish line on the gums at the base of teeth just like burtonian line.
+- Copper Poisoning: Apart from the blue line, a more greenish line on the gums at the base of teeth just like the burtonian line appears.

-Bismuth Blue Gums: The blue gums in case of bismuth poisoning is called bismuth line or Bismuthia.
+- Bismuth Blue Gums: The blue gums in case of bismuth poisoning are called bismuth line or Bismuthia.
 It is commonly seen in people who have ingested bismuth compounds.

 In India, a 44-year-old male was diagnosed with chronic lead poisoning.

-He started to work as child labor in a battery-recycling unit since the age of 10 years.
+He started to work as a child laborer in a battery-recycling unit at the age of 10 years.
 After the passage of years, he owned the shop and hired two more laborers.

 The shop doesn’t possess any health-related precautions.
-They don’t even use the mask.
-He regularly used to work with molten lead without any protection and mask.
+They don’t even use mask.
+He regularly used to work with molten lead without any protection or mask.

-Even he uses the workplace as his overnight stay and for sleep and without changing his clothes.
+Even he uses the workplace as his overnight stay and for sleep without changing his clothes.

 For a long time, he remained asymptomatic i.e. no particular signs and symptoms of the disease.
 He was initially treated for his symptoms of pain before knowing the root cause of the problem.

-Asymptomatic: Patient doesn’t show any symptoms related to lead poisoning for a long period of time.
+Asymptomatic: The patient doesn’t show any symptoms related to lead poisoning for a long period of time.

 Colic: At prolonged exposure for 34 years, his body showed late symptoms like joint pain, muscular contraction, small intestine, and epigastrium.

 As a patient for a long period remained asymptomatic.
-And he used to take medication for his joints pains and epigastrium without aware of the actual reason.
+And he used to take medication for his joint pains and epigastrium without being aware of the actual reason.

-So, the patient is unaware of the ill-effects and he isn’t able to correlate his joint pain, epigastrium and burtonian lines with chronic lead poisoning.
+So, the patient is unaware of the ill effects and he isn’t able to correlate his joint pain, epigastrium, and burtonian line with chronic lead poisoning.

 Burton’s line or blue lead line gums